-The project is funded by the European Commission’s DG Information Society and Media.
-OneGeology-Europe has 29 partners within the consortium from 20 nations.
+The project was funded by the European Commission’s DG Information Society and Media.
+OneGeology-Europe had 29 partners within the consortium from 20 nations.